dtcenter/METviewer/docs/Users_Guide/index.rst

 **Acknowledgments**

-We thank the the National Science Foundation (NSF) along with three organizations within the National Oceanic and Atmospheric Administration (NOAA):
-1) Office of Atmospheric Research (OAR);
-2) Next Generation Global Prediction System project (NGGPS); and
-3) United States WeatherResearch Program (USWRP) for their support of this work.
-Thanks also go to the staff at the Developmental Testbed Center for their help, advice, and many types of support.
-We released METplus Alpha in February 2017 and would not have made a decade of cutting-edge verification support without those who participated in DTC planning workshops and the NGGPS United Forecast System Strategic Implementation Plan Working Groups (NGGPS UFS SIP WGs).

-The DTC is sponsored by the National Oceanic and Atmospheric Administration (NOAA), the United States Air Force, and the National Science Foundation (NSF).
-NCAR is sponsored by the National Science Foundation (NSF).
+We thank all of the METplus sponsors including: DTC partners (NOAA, NCAR, USAF, and NSF), along with NOAA/Office of Atmospheric Research (OAR), NOAA/National Weather Service, NOAA/Joint Technology Transfer Program (JTTI), NOAA/Subseasonal to Seasonal (S2S) Project, NOAA/Unified Forecast System Research to Operations Project (UFS R2O), Met Office and the Naval Research Laboratory (NRL).
+Thanks also go to the staff at the Developmental Testbed Center for their help, advice, and many types of support.Finally, the National Center for Atmospheric Research (NCAR) is sponsored by NSF.

 .. toctree::